Table of Content

 Every productive meeting should have a designated leader who will be responsible for keeping the meeting on track.
 The meeting leader should keep the discussion focused and ensure that all team members have a chance to contribute.

-While some people are more natural leaders, anyone can be a meeting leader with the proper training and desire.
 If you’re looking to improve your meeting leadership skills, plenty of resources are available online, including articles, tutorials, and courses.

 8. Take breaks for longer meetings